petartotev/PT_Demo_React_MyFamilyApp/README.md

 ```
 5. Go to ```[Run]``` tab > ```[Start Debugging]``` or press F5
 6. Voila!
 You should have hit the breakpoint!

+---

+N.B.
+If you are using Google Chrome for debugging purposes, you can add the ```React Developer Tools``` Extension which will give you 2 new tabs in the Inspect (F12) section:
+- Components - shows a tree of all Components
+- Profiler - analyzes performance

+---

 ### Debug Console Known Issues